Convergence rates for regularized unbalanced optimal transport: the discrete case: Convergence and regularity of the trajectories

 \section{Convergence and regularity of the trajectories}

-This section is devoted to the study of the trajectory in $t$ of the solutions for the primal and the dual problem.
+This section is devoted to the study of the trajectory in \(\varepsilon\) of the solutions for the primal and dual problems, \labelcref{UOT_epsilon} and \labelcref{DUOT_epsilon} respectively.
 Before making more assumptions on the function \(\F\), let us recall some definitions for real valued functions defined on a normed vector space \(E\).

 \begin{definition} A function \(f\!:E \to \R \cup \{+\infty\} \) is \emph{super-linear at infinity} if

 \end{definition}

 \begin{definition} A proper convex and lower semi-continuous function \(f\!:E\to \R\cup \{+\infty\}\) is \emph{strongly convex} at \(x_0\in \domain f\), if there exists \(r>0\), \(x_0^*\in \partial f(x_0)\) and \(\lambda(x_0,r) > 0\) such that